pombredanne/mlibre-detect_linux_distro/readme.md

 ###Step by step example
 1. open terminal
-2. create a file like test.py on your linux
+2. create a file like test.py on your Linux
 ~~~bash
     touch test.py
 ~~~